limulus/vecs/README.md

 Add the given `svgObj` (which should inherit from `SVGElement`) to the root element's definition list (`<defs>`).
 If `id` is supplied, it will set the `id` attribute on the `svgObj`.

+#### .clippedDrawingGroup()

+Returns an `SVGGroup` object that is clipped to the bounds of the `viewBox`, creating it if it doesn't exist.
+This is useful for creating images that should not draw outside of their `viewBox`.
+Just add shapes to this group object instead of the root object.

 ### vecs.SVGShape

 Base class for all the elements that could be considered "shapes" (`SVGRect`, `SVGPolygon`, `SVGPath`, etc).
 Inherits from `SVGElement`.
 You should not need to directly call this class's constructor.